ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 - missing ReplayGain
 - missing embedded cover art
 - FLACs with embedded art but no obvious sidecar art
+- missing embedded plain lyrics for non-instrumental/non-no-lyrics tracks
-- missing lyrics/karaoke sidecars for non-instrumental tracks
+- missing embedded timed karaoke for non-instrumental/non-no-lyrics tracks
 - missing SRT when same-stem LRC and TXT already exist
 - unsynced-only embedded lyrics
 - timestamped LRC sidecars that are not embedded as synced lyrics